 What is Librett Durables?

 Founded in 1947 by Norman Librett as a wholesale distributor of cordage and twine, Librett Durables has evolved significantly over the decades.
-Under the leadership of Norman's son, Michael, the company expanded its offerings to include floor fashions, gloves, and tarpaulins, becoming a prominent distributor on the East Coast.
-A pivotal moment in the company's history was the implementation of an employee stock ownership plan in 2000, a testament to Michael Librett's commitment to his loyal staff and his entrepreneurial legacy.
-This unique ownership structure underscores a culture of shared success and long-term commitment.
+Under the leadership of Michael Librett, Norman's son, the company expanded its product offerings to include floor fashions, gloves, and tarpaulins, establishing itself as a premiere distributor on the east coast.
+A notable transition occurred in 2000 when Michael implemented an employee stock ownership plan (ESOP), a move reflecting his commitment to his loyal staff and his entrepreneurial spirit.
+This strategic shift in ownership structure highlights a unique corporate governance model within the distribution industry.

 How much funding has Librett Durables raised?